 Two methods are recommended for modeling turbulence; Reynolds averaged Navier-Stoks (RANS), and large-eddy simulation (LES).
 In RANS, all fluctuations about the mean are modeled.
 In LES, the governing equations are spatially filtered, the large-scale dynamics are captured explicitly, while the effects of unresolved (sub filter) scales are modeled.
 LES is expected to be more accurate as compared to RANS.
 LES is also expected to capture phenomena that are difficult to accommodate in Reynolds-averaged approaches, such as large-scale unsteadiness.
-In addition, LES is three-dimensional and timedependent, while RANS is statistically homogeneous and/or stationary to reduce the number of independent variables [4].
+In addition, LES is three-dimensional and timehomogeneous and/or stationary to reduce the is statistically while number of independent variables [4].